-A registered childminder is

-self-employed and works in their own home caring for other people's children.
-They care for small numbers of children, all year round, and will often care for a range of ages-from babies through to school children.
+A registered childminder is selfemployed and most work in their own home caring for other people's children.
+They care for small numbers of children, all year round, and will often care for a range of ages - from babies through to school children.

-Childcare on domestic premises
+Childcare on domestic premises is

-is where four or more people work together from a domestic setting.
-This could be, for example, four childminders, or two childminders and two assistants.
+where five or more people work together from a domestic setting.
+This could be, for example, five childminders, or three childminders and two assistants.